ClementRivaille/godot-simple-sampler/README.md

 ### Polyphony

-As said above, Multisampler are able to play several notes at the same time.
+As said above, SamplerInstruments are able to play several notes at the same time.
 This is useful for playing chords, but also for overlapping notes with long reverb or delay!

 The number of simultaneous note possible is not infinite though.
 The limit must be set on the parameter _Max Notes_.
 If you go beyond that number, the first note played will be replaced.